 Tox21 has changed the entire testing landscape by coming to the same conclusion Sandler had come to years ago: conducting tests on animals produces inaccurate and irrelevant information that does not protect humans.
 This report laid the groundwork for the EPA and other regulatory agencies to replace animal testing with faster, cheaper, more reliable science such as laboratory testing based on human cells.
 This was the sea change for which Sandler and her team had been hoping.

 Its work is far from over, and new challenges are always popping up.
-But PETA and its affiliates employ more scientists working on regulatory testing than any other animal organization, and they’re determined to move science past the expensive, unreliable, limiting animal tests of the past.
+But PETA entities employ more scientists working on regulatory testing than any other animal organization, and they’re determined to move science past the expensive, unreliable, limiting animal tests of the past.
 The future of science lies in humane, animal-free research.

 You can read Women in Engineering Magazine’s article about these inspiring women here.